samyeyo/LuaRT/README.md

 - ```rtc.exe``` : the Lua script to executable compiler
 - ```wrtc.exe``` : the GUI front-end for rtc

-Don't forget to add the ```\bin\``` directory to the system PATH (set it accordingly to your LuaRT path):
+Don't forget to add the ```\bin\``` directory to the system PATH (set it accordingly to your LuaRT path), for example :

 ```
 SET PATH=%PATH%;"C:\LuaRT\bin"
 ```

 > **Note**
 > By default, LuaRT is configured to build LuaRT for x64 (64 bits).
-To switch to 32 bits, set the PLATFORM value to x86 in the Makefile
+To switch to 32 bits, set the PLATFORM value to x86 in the Makefile or in the make command

 ## :small_blue_diamond:Usage